idhud-tf2/idhud/README.md

 # Features

-- No gray bars when spectating
+- No gray bars when spectating (except the top bar in MvM to work around a bug)
 - Larger combat text numbers (damage, healing, metal spent etc.)
 - Last damage and healing done next to health cross
 - Better target ID readability (for both players and buildings)